wyang342/detention/README.md

 this.state.props = true
 ```

 In class-based components, `state` should only be modified using the React Component's [setState](https://facebook.github.io/react/docs/react-component.html#setstate) method.
-In functional components, `state` should only be modified using the `useState` method.

-__Create the App using Class Based Componenents then create the app using Functional Based Components to get used to using Class Based and Functional Based Componenets.__
+For today, we will only be creating class components.

 Release 0 - Setup
 -------------